-Key court cases dealing with anti-avoidance issues: De Vere Golf and Leisure Ltd (Lon/01/055 and 058)
+Key court cases dealing with the sporting exemption: De Vere Golf and Leisure Ltd (Lon/01/055 and 058)

 The principles of Kennemer were first applied in the UK tribunal case De Vere Golf and Leisure Ltd. The supplies under appeal took place before the implementation of the Value Added Tax (Sport, Sports Competitions and Physical Education) Order 1999 (the ‘Sports Order’) in 2000, and it was accepted that De Vere’s subsequent supplies were caught by the Sports Order.